 Historically, claim fees have not been payable at any time during the pendency of a Canadian patent application or term of the patent.
-This will change soon, and the present article discusses strategies for minimizing claim fees and the potential risks
+This changed on October 3, 2022, and the present article discusses strategies for minimizing claim fees and the potential risks involved.

 As discussed herein:

-- Excess claim fees for each claim over 20 will be payable in applications in which examination is requested on or after October 3, 2022.
+- Excess claim fees for each claim over 20 are now payable in applications in which examination has been requested on or after October 3, 2022.

 - Fees are calculated based on the greatest number of claims pending at any time from when the examination is requested to when the issue fee is paid.